vmaurice/mqtt_docker_esp32_iot/readme.md

 Project IOT : setting up a MQTT server, with InfluxDB database.
 Displayed with Grafana, everything is launched by a docker-compose.

 An ESP32 is used with two I2C sensors : a temperature sensor (MCP9808) and a light sensor (TSL2561).
+And an ultrasonic sensor (HC-SR04).

 He publishes in " sensors/kerno/bedroom/temperature " and " sensors/kerno/bedroom/luminosity " in JSON format.
 The data is saved in InfluxDB v1.8 (local database) and InfluxDB v2 (cloud database).
 Both databases can be visualized in Grafana.